Habibullo39/my-programs/README.md

 Furlani.py is a program which shows the pair of index in the list of numbers whose sum is equal to target.

 Akani.py is a program which shows the shortest words found in the list of words.

+Takei.py is a program which shows the most common letter in multiple words and how many times it appeared.